Apple's 2018 iPhone event: How to watch and what to expect

 How to watch Apple's 2018 iPhone event

 Apple's event is available to watch online through this Apple webpage or the Apple Events app for Apple TV.
-It will be a two-hour-long event.
+It will be a 2-hour-long event.

 Browser